Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 How To Renew Driving Licence That Has Expired?

 If your licence has already expired, the Post Office process follows the same steps as a standard renewal — same documents, same fee.
 The critical difference is your legal driving status in the interim.
+We tell every driver to treat an expired licence as a stop sign: do not drive until you know your Section 88 status.

 Download Your Pre-Visit Document Checklist Now